Graciekan21/learnAPI/README.md

 Endpoint: /arts/

 Methods:
-* POST - Used to create an artist
+* POST - Used to create an arts
-* GET - Used to retrieve a list of artists
+* GET - Used to retrieve a list of arts

 Endpoint: /arts/<int:pk>/

 Methods:
-* GET - Used to view single artist profile
+* GET - Used to view single art profile
-* PUT - Used to update an artist profile
+* PUT - Used to update an art profile
-* DELETE - Used to delete an artist profile
+* DELETE - Used to delete an art profile

 User Story: